 Nestled between three volcanoes, Weaver’s Guatemala Antigua single-origin coffee is nurtured at high altitudes in rich volcanic soil and picturesque dense forest.
 Antigua is known as a premier coffee-growing region in Guatemala, renowned for creating one of the finest single-origin coffees in the world.
 The country of Guatemala contains the perfect weather for the harvesting of coffee beans because it receives a generous amount of rain; it is situated at an ideal elevation and has the perfect level of humidity.
 The coffee bean is medium-bodied and complex with a pleasant acidity along with hints of dates and a silky mocha finish.

-Having stood side by side learning the art of roasting coffee with Alfred Peet, the founder of Peet’s Coffee, and then going on to work as Master Coffee Roaster at Peet’s Coffee for 27 years before founding Wild Card Roasters in 2007 with Renee Brown, Michael Brown and Bryce Inouye, John Weaver, our coffee roaster is one of the most knowledgeable and practiced coffee roasters in the world.
-He has had the opportunity to try hundreds of coffees from various coffee farms around the world and our Guatemala Antigua Coffee is described by John as one of his favorite coffees.
+Having stood side by side with Alfred Peet, the founder of Peet’s Coffee, and then going on to work as Master Coffee Roaster at Peet’s Coffee for 27 years before founding Wild Card Roasters in 2007 with Renee Brown, Michael Brown and Bryce Inouye, John Weaver, is one of the most knowledgeable and practiced coffee roasters in the world.
+He has had the opportunity to try hundreds of coffees from various coffee farms around the world and our Guatemala Antigua Coffee is described by John as one of his favorite coffees

 ANTIGUA | GUATEMALA